Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 The chunk from the filesystem is read AFTER writing the new password to Flash, which doesn't make sense for a password generation algorithm.
-That being said, the algorithm may be already loaded in memory, so its absence in the SPI traffic is not conclussive on whether or not it exists.
+That being said, the algorithm may be already loaded into memory, so its absence in the SPI traffic is not conclusive on whether or not it exists.

 As part of the MOSI data we can see the new WiFi password be saved to Flash inside the XML string: